AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/11_symbols.md

 // undefined
 ```

-We got undefined when we tried to loop over the symbols because they are **not enumerable** so we can't loop over them with a `for in`.
+We got `undefined` when we tried to loop over the symbols because they are **not enumerable**, so we can’t loop over them with a `for in`.

 If we want to retrieve their object properties we can use `Object.getOwnPropertySymbols()`.